FOCUS-Tesla used car price bubble pops, weighs on new car demand

 Newer Teslas sold in used car markethttps://tmsnrt.rs/3WAEoLg

-(Reporting by Hyunjoo Jin in San Francisco and Nivedita Balu in Bengaluru Editing by Peter Henderson, Anna Driver and Matthew Lewis)
+(Reporting by Hyunjoo Jin in San Francisco and Nivedita Balu in Bengaluru, additional reporting by Akash Sriram; Editing by Peter Henderson, Anna Driver and Matthew Lewis)

 ((hyunjoo.jin@thomsonreuters.com; 82-2-3704-5685; Reuters Messaging: hyunjoo.jin.thomsonreuters.com@reuters.net))